 The City shall contribute towards the medical, dental, and vision insurance plans an amount equal to the employee-only premium at the time of adoption of this M.O.U. for each member of the unit for the term of this M.O.U.
-The employee-only premium for medical insurance shall be based on the higher premium of either PEMHCA's PERS Choice or Blue Cross HMO.
+The employee-only premium for medical insurance shall be based on the higher premium of either PEMHCA's PERS Choice or Anthem Blue Cross HMO for Calendar year 2014 and 2015.
+For Calendar year 2016, it will be whichever plan is the lessor of the two plans.